lindeloev/mcp/dev/DECISIONS.md

 ## 2026-08-07: GARMA order > data length
 Running ar(4) on length-3 data fails in JAGS with uninformative error.
 This is such a rare edge case that I will not add ~15 lines to protect against it for each series x group combo.

+# 2026-09-03: no novel group predictions
+At least for now, fit$simulate() will not support novel categorical levels.